Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Implementation Details about 3DGS Reconstruction

 \section{Implementation Details about 3DGS Reconstruction}

 Our 3DGS implementation is based on PGSR~\cite{chen2024pgsr}, utilizing their unbiased depth and normal convention.
 We employ the same training strategy and hyperparameter setup as described in~\cite{chen2024pgsr}, however, we reduced the number of training iterations to 7000.
 This led to sufficient results in our experiments, as the initial point cloud already provides a highly accurate initialization.
-Our training loss $\mathcal{L}_{\text{}}$ is defined as